m1gwings/summaries/swe-2/cheatsheet.md

     fieldN: SetN
 }
 ```
-where `SetI` is either another signature or an expression that, for a given instance, evaluates to a set; that is, we can combine signatures through all the operators of the previous paragraph except for `#` since it doesn't evaluate to a set.
+where `SetI` is either a signature or an expression that, for a given instance, evaluates to a set; that is, we can combine signatures through all the operators of the previous paragraph except for `#` (since it doesn't evaluate to a set).
 An instance for the model above requires not only to assign a set of atoms to the signature `A`, but also a relation (in the mathematical sense) for every `fieldI`.

 </div>